-Therefore it was key to enable a setting in which the participants can relate to their experiences and tap into not-yet-verbalized images and feelings about Europe.
+Therefor it was key to us, to enable a setting in which the participants can relate to their experiences and tap into not-yet-verbalized images and feelings about Europe.
 For a concept or idea to enter a conversation it needs to be languaged.
 But this language becomes richer, if it is connected to our experiences and emotions.

 This had two major consequences:

 We provided a variety of media to work with at the event.
 From printed images to acrylic paint, we provided materials to let us guide from our associations to conversation.